 In this section, we observe the performance gains when the separated X and Z counting technique is applied.
-Here we compare the FTQEC protocols that use the two-tailed adaptive time decoder with joint X and Z generator measurements (as in Section IV B 2), the twotailed adaptive time decoder with XZ strategy, and the two-tailed adaptive time decoder with ZX strategy (as in Section IV C 1).
+Here we compare the FTEC protocols that use the two-tailed adaptive time decoder with joint X and Z generated Z ator measurements (as in Section IV B 2), the two-tailed adaptive time decoder with XZ strategy, and the two-tailed adaptive time decoder with ZX strategy (as in Section IV C 1).
 The logical error rate is calculated from the number of samples in which the output error is a logical X error.
-The p_L versus p plots for the code of distance 9 are shown in Fig. 10 (the results for codes of other distances can be found in Fig. 18 in Appendix C).
+The $p_L$ versus p plots for the code of distance 9 are shown in Fig. 10 (the results for codes of other distances can be found in Fig. 16 in Appendix A).